 Tubigrip Compression and ABPI Testing

 Compression therapy, such as Tubigrip, helps manage vascular swelling, while ABPI testing ensures the safe use of compression by assessing blood flow.
+These interventions remain standard components of vascular wound management protocols in Ontario.

 Addressing Patient-Specific Factors